-Don’t get me wrong I’ve had to deal with all kinds of surgeries with my heart growing up, but I have my family and God to thank for the reason I have been so positive with my condition and grateful each day.
+Don’t get me wrong, I’ve had to deal with all kinds of surgeries with my heart growing up, but I have my family and God to thank for the reason I have been so positive with my condition and grateful each day.
 My parents never let my heart condition get in the way of my dreams.
 I come from a family who loves sports; I played every sport and never made up an excuse with my heart condition.
 My father coached me through most of my life and I remember one practice in particular that I’ll never forget.
-“Heart problem or no heart problem, don’t make excuses in life or don’t let your challenges in life hold you back.”
+He said, “Heart problem or no heart problem, don’t make excuses in life, and don’t let your challenges in life hold you back.”
 I’ll never forget that lesson and from there I never once made an excuse for my heart condition and acted like it wasn’t even there.
 I played sports and never once complained, making coaches sometimes unknowledgeable that I even had a heart condition.

-I am blessed, in a way that I do have a heart condition, yeah I know that’s weird but its made me face things in life that no one else has truly faced.
-Don’t get me wrong if I could have a perfect heart in a second I’d take it, but having my heart condition has taught me that life is so precious and in just one simple day everything can change with your world upside down.
-If that happens though I know I’ll be just fine and not a lot of people can say that.
+I am blessed, in a way, that I do have a heart condition.
+Yeah, I know that sounds weird.
+But it’s made me face things in life that no one else has truly faced.
+Don’t get me wrong, if I could have a perfect heart in a second I’d take it.
+But having my heart condition has taught me that life is so precious, and in just one simple day everything can turn your world upside down.
+If that happens though, I know I’ll be just fine.
+And not a lot of people can say that.